tejitpabari99/HealthDocumentTracker/README.md

 - `file` (required): The file to upload

 **Supported File Types**: PDF, DOC, DOCX, TXT, JPG, JPEG, PNG

+**What Happens**:
+1. File is uploaded to Azure Blob Storage
+2. OCR extracts text from the document using Azure Computer Vision
+3. Document metadata is automatically indexed in Azure AI Search with:
+   - `id`: Unique document identifier
+   - `extractedText`: OCR-extracted text from the document
+   - `blobUri`: URL of the original document in storage
+   - `contentType`: MIME type of the file
+   - `fileName`: Original filename
+   - `uploadedAt`: ISO 8601 timestamp

 **Example using cURL**:
 ```bash